smartwin/college_projects/README.md

 college_projects
 ================

-Any coding assignment that I have done in class
+This folder includes any assignment I have completed for class from 2014 until whenever you read this.

+2014-2015: Java